Usne Kaha Tha

 The film is based on a renowned Hindi short story of the same name written by Chandradhar Sharma Guleri which was published in 1915 in Saraswati.
 The writing is critically acclaimed for the "perfection of technique, characterization and effect".
-However, the film itself was a "none too smooth takeoff" and did not do well at the box office.
+However, the film itself "none smooth too takeoff" and did not do well at the box office.
 This was the debut film of actress, Indrani Mukherjee.

 Plot

 Nandu lives in a small town with his widowed mother.
 He is friendly with a local girl, Kamli.
 Kamli's father falls ill and her family relocates to a bigger town, Ambala.
 Years later, Kamli's father passes away and they return.

 Nandu and Kamli fall in love and want to marry.
 When Nandu's mother goes to meet Kamli's uncle, she is humiliated because of their poverty.
 Nandu decides to join the army, with the hope that her uncle will consider him suitable enough to get Kamli married to him.
 But when he returns, Kamli is set to marry someone else.
 He goes back to the army to try to forget Kamli.
 He is surprised to find that his superior officer, Ram Singh, is Kamli's husband.
 Disappointed with his fate, he knows not what to do.

 The war starts and he is called for it.
 But before going on war, Kamli takes a promise from him to protect her husband, which he does.
 When Ram Singh asks a dying Nandu why he risked his life to save him, his last words are, "Usne Kaha Tha", giving the raison d'être, hence the name of the film.